benknoble/benknoble.github.io/_posts/2019-07-12-plink-rant.md

 be nested (since `plink` starts with `#! /usr/bin/env perl`, this is an issue).
 `env` doesn't care.
 It runs plink just fine.

-I'm still working exactly the design of plink (I need to decide how ordering of the plink file will work, and if there are semantics for what becomes the default make target—and I really need to decide whether or not to generate unspecified code: see the lines for `SUFFIXES` and `SHELL` in the original).
+I'm still working out exactly the design of plink (I need to decide how ordering of the plink file will work, and if there are semantics for what becomes the default make target—and I really need to decide whether or not to generate unspecified code: see the lines for `SUFFIXES` and `SHELL` in the original).
 But it should be done soon—that's the advantage of Perl's text-processing power.